kleph/dcos-docs/1.10/developing-services/index.md

 | `package.json`           | Specifies the high level metadata about the package.                                                     | Yes      |
 | `resource.json`          | Specifies all of the required externally hosted resources (e.g. Docker images, HTTP objects and images). | No       |

-For more information, see [Getting Started with Universe](https://github.com/mesosphere/universe/blob/version-3.x/docs/tutorial/GetStarted.md).
+For more information, see [Creating a DC/OS Package](https://github.com/mesosphere/universe/blob/version-3.x/docs/tutorial/GetStarted.md#step-3--creating-a-dcos-package).

+# Publishing a package

+All packaged services are required to meet a certain standard as defined by Mesosphere.
+For details on publishing a DC/OS service, see [Publish the package](https://github.com/mesosphere/universe/blob/version-3.x/docs/tutorial/GetStarted.md#step-5--publish-the-package).